Decretals of Gregory IX: Glosses

-Printed publication
+Manuscripts and printed editions

-After the invention of printing, the Decretals of Gregory IX were first published at Strasburg from the press of Heinrich Eggesteyn.
+During the Middle Ages, the Liber Extra was copied very frequently.
+The number of extant manuscripts suggests that no other legal text was more widely known in the later Middle Ages.
+After the invention of printing, the Decretals of Gregory IX were first published at Strasburg from the press of Heinrich Eggestein.
 Among the numerous editions that followed, special mention must be made of that published in 1582 (in dibus populi romani) by order of Gregory XIII.
 The text of this edition, revised by the Correctores Romani, a pontifical commission established for the revision of the text of the "Corpus Juris", had the force of canon law, even when it differed from that of St. Raymond.
 It was forbidden to introduce any change into that text (Papal Brief "Cum pro munere", 1 July 1580).
 Among the other editions, mention may be made of that by Le Conte (Antwerp, 1570), of prior date to the Roman edition and containing the partes decis; that of the brothers Pithou (Paris, 1687); that of Böhmer (Halle, 1747), which did not reproduce the text of the Roman edition and was in its textual criticism more audacious than happy; the edition of Richter; and that of Friedberg (Leipzig, 1879-1881).
 All these authors added critical notes and the partes decis.